mtwasetku-ui/physioto/src/content/blog/lower-back-pain-home-treatment.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He specialises in musculoskeletal physiotherapy, chronic pain management, falls prevention, and post-surgical rehabilitation — all delivered in the home setting.

 ---